All Episodes

 She is a lovely girl.

-He talked about uh criminal aliens.
+He talked about criminal aliens.

-That's just enforcing laws for people who came here illegally who came and committed violent crimes.
+That's just enforcing laws for people who came here illegally, who came and committed violent crimes.

-Um we should enforce those laws.
+We should enforce those laws.

-Uh, but really what we're focused on is securing our border.
+But really, what we're focused on is securing our border.

-I my own view on this is whatever kind of device or barrier or policy to secure the border is necessary to secure the border, then do it.
+My own view on this is whatever kind of device or barrier or policy to secure the border is necessary to secure the border, then do it.

 Abdul Razak Ali Artan, the man police say deliberately rammed a car into a group of pedestrians, then got out and started slashing people with a butcher knife.